Search

 Identifying the Pattern of Love Addiction

-Patterns of love addiction:
+Patterns and signs of love addiction:

 • Attraction Creates Intensity and Fantasy.
 Those with love addiction often have a fantasy of being rescued.
 It’s as if the person you desire is the only one in the universe who has the power to take away your pain and make you feel safe, valued, and worthy.